Camp Moremi: Our full report

 - Attitude towards children

-- Camp Moremi welcomes families with children of six years and older, who are allowed on game activities.
+- Camp Moremi welcomes families with children of six years and older.

 - Property’s age restrictions